-This office promotes institutional excellence through a continuing process of assessment guided and organized through an Institutional Assessment Plan.
-The Plan includes the four areas of assessment: learning, other academic activities, student services and administrative processes.
-These activities are coordinated by an Institutional Assessment Committee.
-This committee ensures the implementation of the Institutional Assessment Plan and submits a yearly assessment report, which includes the excellence indicators included in this plan, which provide evidence about institutional effectiveness.
-OPIR and the Assessment Committee are also charged with the continuous dissemination of the results of the institutional assessment process.
+Institutional Assessment: promotes institutional excellence through a continuing process of assessment guided by the Institutional Assessment Plan.
+The Plan includes four areas of assessment: learning, other academic activities, student services, and administrative processes.
+All activities of the Assessment Plan are coordinated by an Institutional Assessment Committee.
+This committee ensures the implementation of the Institutional Assessment Plan and submits a yearly assessment report, which includes excellence indicators that provide evidence of institutional effectiveness.
+OPIR and the Assessment Committee are also responsible for continuously disseminating the results of the institutional assessment process.

-• Institutional Research

-This office identifies information needs and designs and conducts institutional studies to meet these needs.
-Personnel from OPIR coordinate the gathering and distribution of surveys and designs samples.
-The office maintains a continuous and systematic process for gathering data, which includes follow-up studies of incoming freshmen, second- and third-year students, graduates and alumni, which shed light on many of the academic and service activities.
-OPIR also identifies standards for benchmarking academic and administrative practices by comparing them to similar institutions.
-This area designs studies and research projects with the purpose of facilitating the decision-making process of the Institution.
-The institutional research projects support the planning, assessment and decision-making processes.
+Institutional Research: identifies information needs and designs and conducts institutional studies to meet them.
+Personnel from OPIR coordinate the design, gathering, and distribution of surveys and designs samples.
+The office maintains a continuous and systematic data collection process including follow-up studies of incoming freshmen, second- and third-year students, graduates, and alumni.
+This provides an insight into various academic and student service activities.
+OPIR also identifies benchmarking standards for academic and administrative practices by comparing them to similar institutions.
+It designs research studies and projects support planning, assessment and facilitate the Institution's decision-making processes.

-Statistics

-This office is responsible for collecting, presenting and disseminating statistical data related to university matters.
-It is also charge with the completion of questionnaires and fulfilling data requests by state and federal agencies and providing statistical data requested by the academic community.
+Statistics: is responsible for collecting, presenting, and disseminating statistical data related to university matters.
+It is also charge with completing questionnaires and fulfilling data requests by state and federal agencies, as well as providing statistical data requested by the academic community.